Contact Cathy Duffy, Ed.D., Associate Professor

 Looking for inspiration?
 Check out the Champlain College Art Gallery & Lounge.
 Featuring rotating exhibits from students and faculty as well as regional, national, and international guest artists, the Gallery highlights innovative and experimental contemporary art in all media.

 Located in CCM 426, the Digital Photo Lab is a Mac-equipped classroom with access to the entire Adobe Suite for all students' photo editing needs.

 Located on the fourth floor of the CCM building, the drawing studio is a place where students can go to create art of all mediums in a quiet place with stunning views of Lake Champlain.

 A studio dedicated to designers, the Metz Studio Barn is located behind Perry Hall.
 Equipped with two Mac computer labs and a lounge, it serves as a class, meeting, or academic support space.
-It is open to Graphic Design and other creative majors to use for projects and study time.
+It is open to creative majors for projects and study time.

 Can't find an affordable printer for your room or apartment?
 Print your work at any of the on-campus printers with a swipe of your Champlain College ID!
 Printers are located in most of the buildings and computer labs on campus, including:

 *Please note that some printers require you to supply your own paper if it is not standard 8½" x 11," and you may need card access for some of the computer labs and buildings.